torvalds/linux/Documentation/misc-devices/xilinx_sdfec.rst

 application interfaces:

   - open: Implements restriction that only a single file descriptor can be open per SD-FEC instance at any time
-  - release: Allows another file descriptor to be open, that is after current file descriptor is closed
+  - release: Allows aanalther file descriptor to be open, that is after current file descriptor is closed
   - poll: Provides a method to monitor for SD-FEC Error events
   - unlocked_ioctl: Provides the following ioctl commands that allows the application configure the SD-FEC core: